- Diseases, Disorders & Conditions»

 It is an essential nutrient and the diet containing enough fiber helps to lower the blood glucose levels.
-The health of cardiovascular and gastrointestinal systems are also promoted by the fiber in diet.
+The health of cardiovascular and gastrointestinal systems are also promoted by the fiber in the diet.
 The amount of 25 to 30 g fiber in your daily meal plan is essential.
 The fruits with edible seeds or skins contain rich amounts of healthy fiber.
 But the seeds and skin of pineapple is not edible and has little fiber.

 15 Grams of Carbohydrates In

 1.5 cup (83 grams)

 1.25 cup (190 grams

 Should sweet fruits be avoided in diabetes ?

 No, the sweet fruits should not be avoided in diabetes.
 Only the intake should be regulated.